 We’re used to diets that ask us to remove certain food groups.
-Atkins says no carbs; slimming clubs ask us to remove or limit high fat items, Some diet plans, even require that we eat nothing but cabbage soup, but humans weren’t built that way.
+Atkins says no carbs; slimming clubs ask us to exclude or limit high-fat items, Some diet plans, even require that we eat nothing but cabbage soup, but humans weren’t built that way.
 We are created to enjoy variety, and restrictive eating plans need a lot of willpower after the first couple of days.

 While clean eating does mean becoming more aware of what you are eating, don’t worry!
-There is still a huge range of nourishing and filling food that is available to you.
-You can enjoy – olive oil, nuts, fish, whole grains, dairy, legumes and beans, fresh and frozen veg, free range and organic meat.
+There is still a vast range of nourishing and filling food that is available to you.
+You can enjoy – olive oil, nuts, fish, whole grains, dairy, legumes and beans, fresh and frozen veg, free-range and organic meat.

-While eating clean means cooking from scratch more often, it doesn’t mean that you need to chain yourself to the stove!
+Just because eating clean means cooking from scratch more often, it doesn’t mean that you need to chain yourself to the stove!
 You can prepare simple, delicious clean meals easily and quickly.
-Try Greek style roast fish, kale, and apple soup with walnuts or BBQ squid salad, all available from BBC good food.com.
+Try Greek-style roast fish, kale, and apple soup with walnuts or BBQ squid salad, all available from BBC good food.com.

 Why it works

 After a lifetime of limitation diets, the idea of eating most foods might seem alien to you.
 Many people think of fat as the enemy, and to avoid it at all costs.
 However, research has shown that this is not the case.
 We now know that the body needs fat to function efficiently.
-Limiting consumption of fat can even push the body into starvation mode, encouraging it to store any fat consumed, making it even harder to maintain a healthy weight.
+Limiting consumption of fat can push the body into starvation mode.
+Encouraging it to store any fat consumed; making it even harder to maintain a healthy weight.

 Good for you, better for the planet

-How our food is manufactured and processed is different from how the humans body was designed.
-We mass produce everything.
-The ingredients added bulk out food to make them more appealing, which makes it cheaper for the manufacturer to make.
+How our food is manufactured and processed is different from how the human body was designed.
+We mass-produce everything.
+The ingredients added, bulk out food to make it more appealing, which makes it cheaper for the manufacturer to make.
 It increases their profits, and at heart, our food system is a profit-making venture.
 That means that most items that are ready-made contain other processed ingredients as filler.

 There are also a few pioneering whole food companies out there that do produce cleaner products.
 These companies review both their farming and production processes from the ground up, to fit with a cleaner ethos.
 Check out their websites and social media for more information.
 A good start is to read the Hampton Creek details on their Facebook page or check out the Epicure website.

-While you need to stay away from processed sugar, when eating clean, don’t think that you have to cut out all treats – you don’t.
-Making your treats and snacks from scratch is a great way of sticking to the clean eating plan, but eating realistically.
+While you need to stay away from processed sugar when eating clean, don’t think that you have to cut out all treats – you don’t.
+Making your treats and snacks from scratch is an excellent way of sticking to the clean eating plan, but eating realistically.
 Clean eating replacements are the watchwords here.
 Use beans instead of flour, agave for sugar, avocado for margarine.
-Baking in this way provides delicious treats that are higher in fiber and nutrition and help cut out dirty foods.
+Baking in this way provides delicious treats that are higher in fibre and nutrition and help cut out “dirty” foods.